bedops/bedops/docs/content/reference/set-operations/nested-elements.rst

 Why nested elements matter
 ==========================

-BEDOPS :ref:`bedmap <bedmap>` and :ref:`bedextract <bedextract>` tools offer very fast retrieval of overlapping elements, so long as input datasets do not contain (fully) nested elements, as defined above.
-To extract maximum performance out of the use of the BEDOPS toolkit, therefore, it is very useful to know if the input datasets contain such elements — if they do not, then we can apply optimizations.
+BEDOPS :ref:`bedmap <bedmap>` and :ref:`bedextract <bedextract>` tools offer the ``--faster`` option to perform very fast retrieval of overlapping elements, so long as input datasets do not contain nested elements, as defined above.

+To extract maximum performance out of the use of the BEDOPS toolkit, therefore, it is very useful to know if the input datasets contain such elements — if they do not, then we can apply this optimization.

 Common datasets we work with do not contain nested elements: reads, peaks, footprints, and others.
 However, other datasets do, such as motif hits or paired-end sequencing reads.